UCSF-CBI/c4/docs/howto/rstudio-server.md

 ```

 These instructions are fairly clear.
 TH ssh tunnel command has to run on your workstation, not the cluster.
 You can use either login host for this command.
-Make suer to quit the browser and then scancel the job.
+Make sure to quit the browser and then scancel the job.
 If you do that, then state is saved in your {{ site.cluster.name }} $HOME directory under $HOME/rstudio-server.
 The next time you start a new copy of the rocker container, rstudio will remember all the variables, open files, etc. very similar to the desktop version of rstudio.